Pandemic Delivery Service

 - the RVS telephone call centre – 0808 196 3382.

-Important considerations when you use volunteers to undertake work on your behalf
+Important considerations when volunteers were used to undertake work on your behalf

 When an employed delivery driver delivers prescriptions for a pharmacy, the contractor holds responsibility for these employees, and they are appropriately trained and are covered by professional indemnity insurance as part of their work for the pharmacy.